bafere/pokus/commit.md

 Your favorite color: blue

-Your favorite icecream: ...
+Your favorite icecream: citron

-Your favorite season: ...
+Your favorite season: spring